-Julia Nunan-Saah, PhD, is a neuropsychologist in the Learning and Development Center at the Child Mind Institute.
+Julia Nunan-Saah, PhD, is a neuropsychologist in the Learning and Development Center and San Francisco Bay Area training coordinator at the Child Mind Institute.
 She specializes in the neuropsychological evaluation of children, adolescents, and young adults with a wide range of challenges that affect learning, behavior, and social-emotional functioning.
 Throughout the evaluation process, Dr. Nunan-Saah partners with families to reach a comprehensive understanding of their child, to better understand their challenges, and to identify strengths that can enhance progress.
 She works collaboratively with parents, school personnel, and medical professionals to develop tailored, evidence-based recommendations to help each child reach their potential.

 Dr. Nunan-Saah has extensive experience working with children with neurodevelopmental conditions including learning disorders, attention-deficit/hyperactivity disorder (ADHD), and autism spectrum disorder.
 Additionally, she has expertise in conducting neuropsychological evaluations for children with medical conditions, including epilepsy, concussion and head injuries, brain tumors, genetic conditions, and prematurity/low birth weight.
 She also has experience providing assessment and therapeutic treatment for children with mood disorders, anxiety, and behavioral challenges using cognitive behavioral therapy, dialectical behavior therapy, and social skills training models.